Methane Connect

 How do dairies and retailers embed methane reduction in their sustainability strategies?
 Learn from real-world initiatives and see how these commitments are communicated to customers and consumers.Speakers: Dairy companies, retailers, CSR managers.

-Tracking Methane accross the Value Chain: Tools, Data and Trust
+Tracking Methane across the Value Chain: Tools, Data and Trust

 Explore tools and methods to monitor methane from farm to consumer.
 What does it take to build reliable, transparent, and usable data for certification, reporting, and consumer trust?Speakers: Farmers, tech providers, scientists, retailers.